 Why do we get to experience this together?

 It’s so quiet.
 There are so many sounds, but it’s so quiet.

 I don’t want to break this silence with words.
 And so I write.
 With gratitude flowing from my fingertips and leaking onto these pages.

 The moment is now.
 The moment when it goes from “cerebral to physical.”
 This… This was an idea… even a dream.
 Then it became a plan..
 Then suddenly we are here.

-Now I’ll surrender to the present, this moment.
+Now I’ll surrender to the present.

 “The dreams were only a beginning.
 They indicated the path to follow.” -Anais Nin